ApolloFoundation/Apollo-desktop/README.md

 ### Requirements

-Any JRE 11 distribution, the mainstream openjdk 11.0.9 or later is prefferred.
+Any JRE 17 distribution, the graalvm jdk 17.0.5 or later is prefferred.

 ### Run desktop wallet

 At the moment Apollo-desktop requires ___Apollo-blockchain package___ running on the local computer and ___Apollo-web-ui___ package is installed.
 We plan to change this in the nearest future and allow Apollo-desktop to work with trusted remote Apollo nodes.

-When Apollo blockchain node is up and running, you can start Apollo-desktop wallet by scripts in ApolloWallet/apollo-dekstop/bin directory.
+When Apollo blockchain node is up and running, you can start Apollo-desktop wallet by scripts in ApolloWallet/apollo-desktop/bin directory.

 ### Debugging JavaScript